Kray-G/kinx-language-server/README.md

 It suggests public methods collected from the class automatically, and it will also include methods on a base class.

 ![AutoComp](docs/images/autocomp.png)

+## Hover Information

+> Kinx version 0.21.0 or above is required.

+It will show a type in hover of a variable.

+## Argument Type Check

+> Kinx version 0.21.0 or above is required.

+Checking a type is available only when it is possible.
+Currently the following conditions are checked.

+* Arguments for a simple function call.
+* Arguments for a method call of a known class.

 # License